samvidita/Connect-RaspberryPi-to-laptop-wirelessly/readme.md

 ![ssh](doc/ssh.png)

 After enabling SSH, [Cofigure Wifi.](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) We need to add the details of the wireless network to which we want to connect our Raspberry Pi.
 Basically we need to create `wpa_supplicant.conf` file and palce it in a boot partion.
-During boot Raspberry Pi will connect to the wireless network of which detaisl are given.
+During boot Raspberry Pi will connect to the wireless network of which details are given.
 Open any text editor and add following lines

     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
     update_config=1